 Improvement in nerve function

-If you think that your pet could benefit from K laser treatments, or if you think that your pet is experiencing pain, contact Highland Veterinary Clinic today to schedule an appointment.
+If you think that your pet could benefit from cold laser therapy treatments, or if you think that your pet is experiencing pain, contact Highland Veterinary Clinic today to schedule an appointment.
 We will work with you to understand the issues and find the option that works best for you and your pet.